Comparing Network Attached Storage (NAS) Solutions: Isilon vs. Flashblade vs. Weka

 What is Network Attached Storage?

-Modern day NAS appliances can contain all flash devices (All Flash Array), as well as have the ability to scale out, which allows them to have multiple HEAD nodes that can access and service the same data from other nodes, this allows the scale out AFA NAS arrays to provide the fastest most scalable NAS experience.
+Modern day NAS appliances can contain all flash arrays (AFA), as well as have the ability to scale out, which allows them to have multiple HEAD nodes that can access and service the same data from other nodes.
+This allows the scale-out AFA NAS systems to provide the fastest, most scalable NAS experience.

-NAS and Scale out NAS appliances, whether they are Hard Disk Drives (HDD) or flash based, are exposing the files to the remote servers using NFS and/or SMB which limits the performance each server can get out of the array.
+NAS and scale-out NAS appliances, whether they contain hard disk drives (HDD) or are flash based, are exposing the files to the remote servers using NFS and/or SMB, which limits the performance each server can get out of the array.

-Another type of storage are parallel file systems which are installed over multiple servers and expose one or more filesystems usually using a proprietary client (which is not NFS or SMB).
+Another type of storage is the parallel file system, which is installed over multiple servers and exposes one or more file systems, usually using a proprietary client (which is not NFS or SMB).
 This allows for faster performance per server.

-Usually NAS appliances would be used for easy to manage but not performant shared file environments which parallel file systems would be used for high performance high capacity but more complicated and harder to manage environments.
+Usually, NAS appliances are used in easy-to-manage but not performant shared file environments, and parallel file systems are used for high-performance and high-capacity environments, and also more complicated and harder-to-manage environments.

-Modern parallel file systems, such as WekaFS, built for flash technology, allows the ease of management of a NAS appliance with faster than a traditional parallel file system performance.
+Modern parallel file systems that are built for flash technology, such as WekaFS, allow the ease of management of a NAS appliance with system performance that is faster than a traditional parallel file system.

 Top Considerations while selecting your scale-out storage solution

-Hardware – A modern day solution should be Software Defined as to allow for a wide range of hardware configurations and vendors, and therefore prevent a vendor lock-in and benefit from new hardware technologies as they are released to the market.
+Hardware – A modern day solution should be software defined to allow for a wide range of hardware configurations and vendors, and therefore prevent vendor lock-in and allow benefits from new hardware technologies as they are released to the market.

-Scale – Data is becoming the new source code, allowing modern applications to run and analyze bigger amounts of data has been shown to improve their accuracy.
-Therefore the scale-out solution should allow for PBs of capacity and Exabytes in the near future, in a cost effective way.
+Scale – Data is becoming the new source code, allowing modern applications to run and analyze larger amounts of data, which improves their accuracy.
+Therefore, the scale-out solution should cost-effectively allow for petabytes of capacity and exabytes in the near future.

-Cloud Native – With the growth of public clouds, any solution that allows for on premises as well as public cloud usability would allow customers maximum flexibility of choice.
+Cloud Native – With the growth of public clouds, any solution that allows for on-premises and public-cloud usability should allow customers to enjoy the maximum flexibility of choice.

-Protocol support – Modern environments are utilizing multiple IOT devices to generate data that needs to be further analyzed, such as Sequencers, Camera, Radars, Lidars, Sensors and more.
+Protocol support – Modern environments are utilizing multiple IOT devices to generate data that needs to be further analyzed, such as sequencers, cameras, radar, lidar, sensors, and more.
 Storage solutions need to support multiple protocols for ingesting and accessing the data so that it can be pushed to the system with several protocols and analyzed over other protocols.